rinode/openrct2-plugin-peepsim/README.md

 ### Save and Load

-All guest modes and queues are saved into the park file automatically.
+All guest modes and sequences are saved into the park file automatically.
 State is saved on park save and window close, and restored when the window opens or a park is loaded.

 ## Installation